DexterHuang/CyberCodeOnline/contribution/notes/files/tetris.md

+>Stepping carefully into the room, you spot a pile of something wooden.
+And a flat board.
+Not passing up the chance to take a break, you gingerly step towards the pile.

->A wooden board, with some wooden puzzle pieces.
-You find a wooden puzzle set left in the middle of nowhere.
+>You find a wooden board, with some wooden puzzle pieces.
+A puzzle set left in the middle of nowhere.
 You wonder if someone was playing with it and left it behind in a hurry.
 You look at the pieces of the puzzle.
 One is shaped like the letter "L", another piece is shaped the letter "t".
 In total, there are seven different puzzle pieces here.